G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Graph-theoretic Outlier Pruning

 Finally, by integrating equations \eqref{eq:4} and \eqref{eq:5}, we can determine $\delta_{ij}$ by assigning a confidence probability $p$ (e.g., 90\%) to accept the observation.
 It is noteworthy that a larger value of $p$ implies a reduction in uncertainty.

 The comprehensive process of constructing the pyramid graph using a multi-threshold compatibility test is encapsulated in Algorithm \ref{alg:graph_build}.
 For $N$ correspondences, it is necessary to compute the TRIMs and their upper bounds for $N(N-1)/2$ pairs, as indicated in lines \ref{alg:trims}-\ref{alg:ub} of Algorithm \ref{alg:graph_build}.
+In the worst case, the time complexity reaches \(O(M \cdot N^2)\), accounting for the majority of the computational effort in the PAGOR.
 To reduce the computational burden associated with eigenvalue calculations, we employ the Perron-Frobenius theorem\cite{perron1907theorie,frobenius1912matrizen}, Wolkowicz's method\cite{wolkowicz1980bounds}, and Weyl's inequality\cite{weyl1912asymptotische}.
 These techniques aid in computing the upper bound of the largest eigenvalue $\lambda_1$, as presented in line \ref{alg:rho_ub}, thereby accelerating the computation process.